Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: EXPERIMENTAL RESULTS - RE-IDENTIFICATION

 In order to validate the proposed algorithms, we use FRIDA \cite{FRIDA}, a fisheye re-identification dataset captured by three time-synchronized overhead fisheye-lens cameras with fully-overlapping FOVs.
 There are 20 different identities, more than 240,000 bounding boxes and the total of 6,106 image triplets captured at different times.
 For more details, see \cite{FRIDA}.

 Among all our proposed methods only deep-learning features need training (CTL).
-To train and evaluate CTL, we adopt the 2-fold cross-validation methodology that was used in \cite{FRIDA} in which half the identities are in one fold and the remaining in the other.
-Even though our other features do not require training, in order to ensure fair comparison, we adopt the same testing approach that was used for CTL to evaluate the performance of all our methods.
+To train and evaluate CTL, we adopt the 2-fold cross-validation methodology that was used in \cite{FRIDA} in which half the identities are in one fold and the remaining half are in the other fold.
+Although color-histogram and location features do not require training, in order to ensure fair comparison, we adopt the same testing approach that was used for CTL to evaluate the performance of all our methods.
 We note that in this testing methodology, for a given pair of time-synchronized video frames, all people from one frame (whose identities belong to a fold) are treated as the query set and those from the other frame (again with identities belonging to the same fold) are treated as the gallery set.